tbidne/nix-hs-tools/README.md

 `--dir` and `--no-cabal` are args specific to our nixified tool (see [ormolu](#ormolu) for details).
 All other arguments (e.g. `--mode check`) are ormolu-specific arguments that are passed to the ormolu executable.

-Furthermore, each tool has a "help" page that is retrieved with `nh-help`, showing the usage.
+Furthermore, each tool has a "help" page that is retrieved with `--nh-help`, showing the usage.

 ```
 $ nix run github:tbidne/nix-hs-tools#ormolu -- --nh-help
 usage: nix run github:tbidne/nix-hs-tools#ormolu -- [--dir PATH] [--no-cabal] <args>
 ```

-One can also fix a specific version of `nix-hs-tools` e.g.
+The version can also be fixed e.g.

 ```
 nix run github:tbidne/nix-hs-tools/0.3#<tool> -- <args>
 ```

+# Tools

 ## Haskell